In the UK, trade secrets are protected by:

 Parties can seek assistance from the court to obtain evidence through the process of disclosure (either pre-action or after proceedings have started).
 The level of disclosure available is a matter of juridical discretion.

-The UK business and property courts are currently involved in a two-year disclosure pilot running until the end of 2020.
+The UK business and property courts are currently involved in a disclosure pilot scheme running until the end of 2021.
 It is expected to continue in a similar form afterwards.
 The guidelines are contained in Practice Direction 51U.

 Parties may follow one of disclosure models A to E, depending on the level of disclosure required for the case.
 At one end of the spectrum, model A only requires disclosure of any known adverse documents; and at the other, model E requires “wide search-based disclosure”, and is ordered only in exceptional circumstances.

 In extreme circumstances, a party may be awarded a search order upon application to the court, allowing their representatives to enter the defendant’s premises and search for, remove and detain any documents, information or material pertinent to the case.
-This is discussed in 7.4 Seizure.
+This is discussed in 5.6 Seizure Mechanisms.

 In its inherent jurisdiction, the court is able to close hearings and declare certain evidence confidential and the parties and court can limit information to "confidentiality clubs".